simpsonst/posthack/README.md

 If they're not listening on port 25, the message will probably be queued until the update is complete, but you're listening on 25, so why shouldn't they?

 If you have a box at a fixed address you can SSH into, and which doesn't already have port 25 open, you could SSH-tunnel to it, so that all connections on that box transparently reach your home box.
-You're calling out, so dynamic DNS is not relevant.
+You're calling out, so port forwarding and dynamic DNS are not relevant.
 Use `autossh` to help keep the connection open.
 If it's closed temporarily, the caller will likely queue the message until the connection is back up.
 However, if you have that box, and the necessary permissions, why not just run `procmail` there?